daniel5151/ANESE/README.md

 the source readable and maintainable.
 Performance is important, but it's not a primary focus.

-**NOTE:** The APU is _not my code_.
-I wanted to get ANESE partially up and running before new-years 2018, so I've used Blargg's venerable `nes_snd_emu` library to handle sound (for now).
-Once I polish up some of the other aspects of the emulator, I will revisit my own APU implementation (which is currently stubbed)

-ANESE is built with _cross-platform_ in mind, and builds are regularly tested on macOS, Linux (Ubuntu), and Windows regularly.
-The C++ doesn't rely on vendor-specific extentions, and is compiled with strict compiler flags.
+ANESE is built with _cross-platform_ in mind, and building should work on macOS, Linux (Ubuntu), and Windows.
+The C++ doesn't rely on any vendor-specific extentions, and is compiled with relatively strict compiler flags.
 The code is linted regularly.

-Lastly, I am trying to avoid looking at the source codes of other NES emulators, since IMO, half the fun of writing a emulator is figuring things out yourself :D
+Lastly, I actively avoided looking at the source codes of other NES emulators while writing initial implementations of the CPU and PPU, since I thought it would be fun to figure things out myself :D

-(That said, big shout-out to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid projects who's code I referenced when implementing some particularly tricky parts of the PPU)
+That said, a big shout-out to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid NES emulators that I referenced while implementing some particularly tricky parts of the PPU)

 ## Building